christofmuc/KnobKraft-orm/docs/upload_acknowledgement_design.md

     error_code, description = errors[code]
     return {"status": "error", "code": error_code, "message": description}
 ```

+The K5000 also implements `expectsUploadReply(sent_message)` by returning `isSingleProgramDump(sent_message)`.
+Its trailing program change is therefore sent after the acknowledged dump without waiting for a reply that will never arrive.

 The K5000 reply has no bank, program number, or transaction identifier.
 Matching the input, model, and channel is necessary but cannot disambiguate two concurrent writes.
 Writes to that device must be serialized, and an uncertain result must stop the sequence without automatic retry.